matintynn/master-pilates-website/README.md

 * Sass

 ### Learned:
-* How to use Bootstrap 5 utilities & components
+* Implementing Bootstrap 5 utilities & components
+* Using Bootstrap icons
-* Customize Bootstrap variables
+* Customizing Bootstrap variables
 * What is !default in variables